-A pregnant mother should get the Tdap Vaccine during the 3rd trimester [between 27 and 36 weeks] of pregnancy.
+A pregnant mother should get this 3-in-1 vaccination during the 3rd trimester [between 27 and 36 weeks] of pregnancy.

-Centers for Disease Control and Prevention [CDC] recommends pregnant mothers to get a shot of the Tdap vaccine during each pregnancy to protect each of the babies from getting the infection.
-In case the vaccine is administered during preconception, it is advised to get vaccinated again during 27 and 36 weeks of gestation.
+Centers for Disease Control and Prevention [CDC] recommends pregnant mothers to get a shot of the 3-in-1 vaccination during each pregnancy to protect each of the babies from getting the infection.

-If there is a community outbreak of pertussis, Tdap can be administered anytime during the pregnancy.
+If there is a community outbreak of pertussis, 3-in-1 vaccination can be administered anytime during the pregnancy.

-If the vaccine is administered during the early stages of pregnancy, it should not be repeated during 27 and 36 weeks of pregnancy.
-Because only one dose of vaccine is recommended during each pregnancy.
+If the vaccine is administered during the early stages of pregnancy, it should not be repeated because only one dose is recommended during each pregnancy.